Bethieieio/project-one-harlow-marina/README.md

 It gives a sense of where the users boat will be if they choose to moor their boat at the marina.
 The image has a white opacity of 0.5 to make the logo and slogan readable inside the image.

+The logo is the marinas name "Harlow Marina" it is in the Cinzel font.
+It is in the normal blue font and has the normal yellow shadow, making it stand out to the text in the same font.
+It is located in large font in the middle of the hero image, making it the first words the users would read on the site.

+The slogan...

 #### Navigation Bar
 (Picture in above paragraph)